jnessier/jQuery-InsertLoader/README.md

 # jQuery InsertLoader
+## Introduction
-jQuery-based helper for loading JS and CSS on the fly
+jQuery InsertLoader is a helper function for loading JavaScript and Stylesheets on the fly.

 ## Examples
 ```javascript